vantage6/v6-on-kubernetes-PoC/README.md

 6. Edit the 'dummy' server configuration file (dummy_socketio_server/server_config.yaml), and set the local IP address of the network adapter you want the server to be listening on.
+The Node, when running within a POD, will reach this port on the given IP, so a local IP address different than localhost/127.0.0.1. is needed.

 	```
 	# IP address of the adapter where the server will be listening to
-	server_ip: 127.0.0.1
+	server_ip: 192.168.178.185

 	# port
 	port: 5000